How to Kill All Mobs in Minecraft

 In all Minecraft editions, the command for killing everything in the world is “

-/kill” any target in the console will destroy pretty much everything that can be removed, including the player.
+Typing “/kill <any target>” in the console destroys almost any target that can be removed, including the player.
 However, you have some freedom in choosing your targets better.

 Kill Command Examples